franck-chester/advent-of-code-2023/README.md

 Easy one today, even with 4h sleep and a bad hangover after Very' Xmas do last night.

 Raw code is very poor, but it works.

+## ❔❔ Day 17: Clumsy Crucible

+started very late because of my re-attempt at Day 12.
+It's late, I have a cold, pausing for the night